-If your caregiver lives with you, they may not have to pay any taxes if they file for a difficulty of care income tax exclusion.
+If your caregiver lives with you, they may not have to pay any taxes:

 Many waiver programs have other types of services and benefits available.
 Ask your caseworker for a list of other benefits that are possible through the program you are in.
 If you are given the choice of more than one managed care agency in your state, then different agencies may offer different benefits.
 Examples of common services: